CoderCo-Learning/engineering-standards/pull-request-guidelines.md

 **Default**: Squash and Merge for most PRs

 ### After Merging

 1. Delete the feature branch
 2. Close related issues
 3. Update project board
 4. Celebrate 🎉

-## PR Anti-Patterns

-### ❌ The "Everything" PR
-- 2000+ lines changed
-- Multiple features
-- Refactoring + new features
-- Takes hours to review

-**Fix**: Split into smaller PRs

-### ❌ The "Trust Me" PR
-- No description
-- No tests
-- "It works on my machine"
-- No explanation

-**Fix**: Add context and testing

-### ❌ The "Forgotten" PR
-- Opened weeks ago
-- No updates
-- Author disappeared
-- Merge conflicts

-**Fix**: Keep PRs active or close them

-### ❌ The "Surprise" PR
-- No issue or discussion
-- Big architectural change
-- No prior communication
-- Takes team by surprise

-**Fix**: Discuss big changes first

-### ❌ The "Drive-by" PR
-- No response to feedback
-- Never updated
-- Author ignores comments
-- Left hanging

-**Fix**: Engage with reviewers

 ## PR Labels (if applicable)